About Sierra Valley Preserve + Nature Center

 The Preserve is a key stopover on the Pacific Flyway.
 Its seasonal and perennial wetlands provide migratory and breeding habitat for sensitive species such as Greater Sandhill Cranes, Black Tern, Redhead, White-faced Ibis, and 200+ pairs of Yellow-headed Blackbirds.

-- West Entrance: Follow the botanical trail to the historic Bulson House and along the bluff to take in wetland and meadow vistas.
+- West Entrance: Follow the botanical trail to the historic Bulson House and along the Bluff Trail to take in wetland and meadow vistas.

 Directions